-There were no transfers to other levels in the fair value hierarchy in 2021.
-There are acquisitions included in the amount of USD 10,520K in Private Markets.
+There was Hedge Fund redemption in the amount of USD 2,249K transferred to other levels in the fair value hierarchy in 2022.
+There are acquisitions included in the amount of USD 8,343K in Private Markets.

 The private market investments included in the majority of collective investment schemes classified in Level 3 have been valued on the basis of the net asset value (NAV) of the underlying fund without adjustment, which the Directors believe is an appropriate measurement of fair value as at the financial period end date.